North America

 Michael Bartram

-Michael Bartram, CMI is a Senior Regulatory Research Specialist at Sovos.
-Michael has over 20 years of experience in the transaction tax realm from researching to building content within the Sovos tax solution.
+Michael Bartram, CMI is a Senior Regulatory Specialist within the Regulatory Analysis & Design Department at Sovos.
+Michael has over 25 years of experience in the transaction tax realm.
 His responsibilities include research of transaction taxes within the United States and Canada.
-Michael received his bachelors’ degree from Norwich University, is an active member of the Louisiana Association of Tax Administrators and holds a professional certification in sales tax from the Institute for Professionals in Taxation.
+Michael received his bachelors’ degree from Norwich University, is an active member of the Louisiana Association of Tax Administrators and holds a professional certification in sales tax from the Institute for Professionals in Taxation (IPT).

 Share This Post